Best Mouse for CS:GO – The Ultimate Guide

 Best shape on the market?

-While the EC series are top tier in just about every aspect, the most often talked about feature of the EC2-A is the shape.
+While the EC series are great on most fronts, the most often talked about feature of this mouse is the shape.
 Zowie seems to have shapes down to a tee, and the EC series are the shiniest jewel on that crown.

 Aside from the fact that the shape feels really good for almost all grip types (if your hand size fits the mouse, of course) it’s also just so damn comfortable.
-That’s due to a combination of the relatively light weight (coming in at about 92 grams) and very good weight distribution and shape.
 As such it’s a very good options for people who are going to be gaming for hours on end, like professional CSGO players.

 Why This One?